andriusvelykis/blank-maven-skin/README.md

 Blank Maven skin renders the Maven site pages without any additional skinning or decoration.
 It only outputs the contents of each page.

+The skin uses short title as output's `<title>` tag.
+If one is not available, tries to derive it from the first `<h1>` header in the content.

 ## Usage